Open Course Scheme

 The Open Course Scheme (OCS) provides an opportunity for staff to visit classrooms to observe the great teaching happening at UQ.

-In Semester 2 2023, the scheme will feature a mix of on-campus and online teaching, as well as some great examples of hybrid teaching.
+The scheme features a mix of on-campus and online teaching, as well as some great examples of hybrid teaching.

 See the list of courses and book your spot